KooroshRZ/CTF-Writeups/PicoCTF2022/Cryptography/Sequences/index.md

 									              11639628
 ```

-And here is the refined function with direct solution
+And here is the refined function with direct solution:
 ```py
 import hashlib
 import sys